 India is projected to surpass China as the world’s most populous country by 2027 and by 2050, India’s urban population will nearly double to reach 814 million.

 Waste generation in urban areas of India will be 0.7 kg per person per day in 2025, approximately four to six times higher than in 1999.
 According to the Ministry of Environment, Forest and Climate Change, India currently generates 62 million tons of waste (both recyclable and non–recyclable) every year, with an average annual growth rate of 4%.
 Solid waste, plastic waste and E-waste are the principal waste materials.

 Air Pollution in India is also a serious health issue.
 Of the most polluted cities in the world, 22 out of 30 were in India in 2018.
 As per a study based on 2016 data, at least 140 million people in India breathe air that is 10 times or more over the WHO safe limit.

-To promote and support the goals of the Shuddhi se Samridhi Abhiyan, the Solid Waste Management (SWM) Rules 2016, Plastic Waste Management (PWM) Rules, 2016 and the E-waste (Management) Rules, 2016 have been notified.
+To promote and support the goals of the Swachh Bharat Unnat Bharat Abhiyan, the Solid Waste Management (SWM) Rules 2016, Plastic Waste Management (PWM) Rules, 2016 and the E-waste (Management) Rules, 2016 have been notified.

 In addition to providing a conducive policy framework and promoting responsible behaviour, technological advancement is an important factor that can drive effective waste management in India.
 Use of emerging technologies such as blockchain can transform the current waste management scenario in India.

-Emphasis has also been laid on setting up centres of excellence to implement sustainable, scientific and technological solutions for waste management.
-A Memorandum of Understanding (MoU) was recently signed between The Office of the PSA and IIT-Delhi to establish an excellence centre at IIT-Delhi.
+Emphasis has also been laid on setting up Centres of Excellence to implement sustainable, scientific and technological solutions for waste management.
+On these lines, Memorandum of Understanding (MoU) was recently signed between The Office of the PSA and IIT-Delhi to establish a 'Centre of Excellence' at IIT-Delhi.

 Agri-waste to Biocoal Pilot Plant at Mohali, Punjab